top of page

 1. Smarter CAD Libraries

 Finally, people are realizing that redrawing the same base cabinet 37 times a week isn’t a rite of passage — it’s a colossal waste of brainpower.
-Dynamic, parametric blocks are the new shop standard, and tools like The Millwork Drafter are giving drafters a fast-pass to productivity.
+Dynamic, parametric blocks are the new shop standard.
+Tools like The Millwork Drafter are giving drafters a fast-pass to productivity.
 Draft smarter, not harder.

 2. AI Integration